Growing up, your parents probably told you never to eat cookie dough or brownie batter straight from the bowl. The reason? Both contain raw eggs.

-It’s rare, but you can get salmonella food poisoning from eating raw eggs.
-Luckily, you can reduce your risk of salmonella by following proper food preparation protocols or avoiding raw eggs entirely.
+It’s rare, but you can get Salmonella food poisoning from eating raw eggs.
+Luckily, you can reduce your risk of Salmonella by following proper food preparation protocols or avoiding raw eggs entirely.
 People aged 65 and older, those living with conditions that lead to weak immune systems (like cancer, HIV or AIDS) or inflammatory bowel diseases (like ulcerative colitis or Crohn’s disease) should also especially steer clear of raw eggs.

-“It’s not super common — 1 in 20,000 eggs has salmonella,” says Czerwony.
+“It’s not super common — 1 in 20,000 eggs has Salmonella,” says Czerwony.
 “But you don’t want to be the person who eats that one egg.”

-The side effects from contracting salmonella aren’t pleasant, she adds.
+The side effects of contracting salmonella aren’t pleasant, she adds.
 “You can get diarrhea and cramps.
 You may start vomiting.
 That can cause you to get dehydrated.
 You really could have some severe health issues.”

 Salmonella outbreaks come from many food sources in addition to raw eggs, though, including unwashed produce, raw meat and even prepackaged goods.